-4.1.1 There may be some markers in the virtual world.
-The makers can be used to help the virtual robot for its localization, guidance, etc. The minimum size of the marker is 2cm x 2cm.
+4.1.1 There may be some markers in the virtual/real worlds.
+The makers can be used to help the virtual/real robot for its localization, guidance, etc. The minimum size of the marker is 2cm x 2cm.
 The colour and shape of the marker is not fixed.